 Just by carrying a knife you could end up in court.
 It is illegal to carry a knife, even if it belongs to somebody else and if you are caught you will be arrested.

 Anyone who is carrying a knife and is intending to use it as a weapon – even in self-defence can be arrested, go to court and receive a police record or even a prison sentence of up to 4 years.

 The police can search anyone they suspect of carrying a knife.

 Some people say that they carry a knife for protection or to make them feel safer, even though they wouldn’t think of using it.
-However, research has shown that you’re actually more likely to become a victim of crime if you’re carrying a knife.
+However, research has shown that you’re actually more likely to become a victim of crime if you carry a knife.

 The maximum prison sentence for carrying a knife is four years, but if you use the knife in a crime or to injure someone the penalties are a lot worse.
 Under 'joint enterprise' rules, prosecutors also have the power to bring before the courts people who were present when a crime was committed so that all face the same serious charges.